srpeirce/fluentassertions.bUnit/FluentAssertions.BUnit.Tests/ElementAssertions/Inherited/Readme.md

-> 💡 Note: The functionality that we test here we get from `RenderedFragmentAssertions` inheriting from `ReferenceTypeAssertions<IRenderedFragment, TAssertions>`.
+> 💡 Note: The functionality that we test here we get from `RenderedFragmentAssertions` inheriting from `ReferenceTypeAssertions<IElement, TAssertions>`.
 >
 > I decided to add some basic tests to explore their API and check it behaves as I expect.